imazen/resizer/Plugins/FastScaling/readme.md

 Tags: plugin
 Edition: performance
 Tagline: "FastScaling offers the highest-quality image scaling and sharpening available.
-It can also be up to 30x faster than GDI+ DrawImage."
+It can also be up to 43x faster than Graphics.DrawImage, the default."
 Aliases: /plugins/fastscaling

 # FastScaling plugin